EnterpriseTrainingCenter/sW2019/Instructions/Labs/LAB_01-Installing_and_Configuring_Windows_Server_2019.md

 ### Introduction

 In this exercise, you will use the Unattend.xml file from exercise 1 to install a new Windows Server 2019 Server.
+First you create a new generation 2 VM named WS2019 with 1 GB of startup memory, connected to the Datacenter1 switch.
+Then, you will install Windows Server 2019 with your custom ISO image and validate the settings from the unattended file.

 #### Tasks